 - A. Unless otherwise indicated, the terms used in this Contract shall be interpreted in accordance with the provisions of Chapter 4117 of the Revised Code.
 Where this Contract makes no specification about a matter, The City, members and the Lodge are subject to all applicable State laws or local ordinances pertaining to the wages, hours, and terms and conditions of employment for public employees.
-Laws pertaining to civil rights, affirmative action, unemployment compensation, workers' compensation, and retirement of police officers are not superseded by this Contract, - B. If any part of this Contract is held invalid by operation of law or by any tribunal of competent jurisdiction, or if compliance with or enforcement of any part of this Contract is restrained by any such tribunal pending a final determination as to its validity, such invalidation or restraint shall not invalidate or affect the remainder of this Contract nor the application of the invalidated or restrained part(s) to persons or circumstances other than those to whom or to which it has been held invalid or has been restrained.
+Laws pertaining to civil rights, affirmative action, unemployment compensation, workers' compensation, and retirement of police officers are not superseded by this Contract, except where supplemental workers' compensation or supplemental unemployment compensation have been negotiated and included herein. - B. If any part of this Contract is held invalid by operation of law or by any tribunal of competent jurisdiction, or if compliance with or enforcement of any part of this Contract is restrained by any such tribunal pending a final determination as to its validity, such invalidation or restraint shall not invalidate or affect the remainder of this Contract nor the application of the invalidated or restrained part(s) to persons or circumstances other than those to whom or to which it has been held invalid or has been restrained.
 In the event of invalidation of any portion of this Contract by operation of law or by a tribunal of competent jurisdiction, and upon written request by either party, the parties shall meet within fourteen (14) days of the receipt of the written request, to attempt to negotiate a modification to the invalidated provision(s).